lrlrlrlr/COMP4336_9336_21T2/README.md

   - Npcap: you may also need to install this to make Microsoft Network Monitor 3.4 working properly. [link](https://nmap.org/npcap/)

+ ### Basic operation of wireshark
+ - open a .cap file
+ - apply a filter
+ - create/remove a column
+ - output to .CSV file
 --------------------------------

 ## Lab2

+Task1:

+Task2:

 --------------------------------